lingaoliu105/Geometric-Image-Generation/readme.md

     | 6     | rectangle (aspect ratio range from 1 to 3)      |
     | 7     | right triangle (aspect ratio range from 1 to 3) |
     | 8     | arbitrary closed shape                          |

+17. `arbitrary_shape_cell_num`: the number of cells (blocks) for generating arbitrary orthogonal shapes.
+The more cells will generate more complex shapes.